 You as a hotelier will probably want to convert the existing paper form into a digital one.

-This means the check-in form editor needs to be highly customiseable, so that you can create any field in your check-in form.
+This means the check-in form editor needs to be highly customizable so that you can create any field in your check-in form.

 Otherwise, you won’t be able to fully replace the current processes without making compromises or going against government legislation.

-Look for vendors whose customisation options aren’t going to limit what you can achieve.
+Look for vendors whose customization options aren’t going to limit what you can achieve.